 Research

 High-throughput omics technologies are revolutionizing many aspects of modern biology.
-We are entering the era of Big Data in biology research.
-The massive sample size and high dimensionality of Big Data introduce unique computational and statistical challenges, including storage bottleneck, measurement errors, noise accumulation, and spurious correlation.
+We are entering the era of Big Data in biological research.
+The massive sample sizes and high dimensionality of these data introduce unique computational and statistical challenges, including storage bottlenecks, measurement errors, noise accumulation, and spurious correlations.

-We study data mining, machine learning, big data analysis and data fusion.
-The primary focus of our research is on developing advanced frameworks and algorithms to help biologists solve practical problems in systems biology, biomedicine, and natural sciences and enable them to make full use of massive, high-dimensional data for various biological inquiries.
+We study data mining, machine learning, big data analysis, and data fusion.
+The primary focus of our research is to develop advanced frameworks and algorithms that help biologists solve practical problems in systems biology, biomedicine, and the natural sciences, and enable them to make full use of massive, high-dimensional data for a wide range of biological inquiries.

 Research Areas